roboplc/roboplc-io-ads/README.md

 Note: as the client has got an asynchronous-manner reader loop, it is HIGHLY RECOMMENDED to use timeouts.
 In case if a remote does not respond, a request with no timeout gets stuck forever.

+## Locking policy

+The crate locking policy is set using the same features as RoboPLC locking policy.
+The selected policy must be the same.